MenkeTechnologies/zpwr/README.md

 - vim autohighlight word under cursor after delay like most code editors
 - software updater script, `source autoUpdater.sh`,  on 24 hour loop
 - 1800+ aliases
-- 300+ git aliases from OMZ plugins and [zsh-git-acp](https://github.com/MenkeTechnologies/zsh-git-acp)
+- 300+ git aliases from OMZ git plugin and [zsh-git-acp](https://github.com/MenkeTechnologies/zsh-git-acp)
 - colorized side diffs on zsh keybinding before git push [zsh-git-acp](https://github.com/MenkeTechnologies/zsh-git-acp)
 - zsh keybindings to git add, commit and push with commit message from current command line [zsh-git-acp](https://github.com/MenkeTechnologies/zsh-git-acp)
 - git blacklisted directories [zsh-git-acp](https://github.com/MenkeTechnologies/zsh-git-acp)
 - zle quote swapper widget
-- zsh, tmux and vim keybindings to copy to system clipboard
+- zsh, tmux and vim keybindings to copy/paste to system clipboard
-- shell function to pull down latest code changes from this repo (getrc)
+- shell function to pull down latest code changes from this repo with `zpwr update`
-- shell function that is wrapper around bat that works with text, jars, tgz, rpm, deb and zips (c)
+- shell function that is wrapper around bat that works with text, jars, tgz, rpm, deb and zips with `zpwr cat` or `c`
-- shell function uses same shell code to generate output that default FZF preview pane does (c)
+- shell function uses same shell code to generate output that default FZF preview pane does with `zpwr cat` or `c`
-- shell function automaticaly runs sudo when file is not readable (c)
+- shell function automatically runs sudo when file is not readable with `zpwr cat` or `c`
-- shell function that cds to any of parent directories with zsh completion (r)
+- shell function that cds to any of parent directories with zsh completion with `zpwr cdup` or `r`
 - 165+ bash, perl, zsh and python scripts in `~/.zpwr/scripts` or `$ZPWR_SCRIPTS` git tracked
 - clearList function that run clear and ls and show stats for commands, files, aliases, functions etc
 - color coded, tag grouped clearList zsh completion
 - search google from tmux mouse drag selection (tmux's copy-mode-vi)
 - open URLs and files from tmux mouse drag selection (tmux's copy-mode-vi)
 - zpwr subcommands covering most of ZPWR functions with colorized zsh menucompletion `zpwr <tab>`
-- zpwr subcommands count `zpwr verbscount`
+- zpwr subcommands count with `zpwr verbscount`
-- zpwr subcommands into fzf `zpwr verbs`, 290+ zpwr verbs
+- zpwr subcommands into fzf with `zpwr verbs`
+- 290+ zpwr verbs
 - zpwr environment counts with `zpwr envcounts`
 - centralized FZF preview pane customization with environment variables
 - 125+ centralized environment variables in ZPWR namespace to control functionality